 Designed for freshmen who have been placed on academic probation.
-It is intended to assist them in improving their grades so as to prevent suspension.
-It will stress study skills and offer intensive academic advising.
+This course is intended to assist these students in returning to academic good standing.
+It stresses study skills and time management through intensive advising.

 ENG 030.
 Basic English (Institutional Credit Only).
 3 hours.
 F., Sp.